-Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
-Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
-Network Benefits limited to a Lifetime maximum of \$60,000.
+Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Network Benefits limited to a Lifetime maximum of \$60,000.
 Out of Network Benefits limited to a Lifetime maximum of \$10,000.
+Care Service category in Covered Health Care

+Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions? this Schedule of Benefits.
+Service category in this Schedule of Benefits.
 Ostomy Supplies What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
 15% 50% Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes Does the Annual Deductible Apply?
 Yes Yes

 Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
-Pharmaceutical Pro ducts - Outpatient What Is the Copayment or Coinsurance You Pay?
+Pharmaceutical Pr Pharmaceutical Products - Outpatient What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
 15% 50% Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes Does the Annual Deductible Apply?
-Yes Yes Physician Fees for S Surgical and Medical Ser vices What Is the Copayment or Coinsurance You Pay?
+Yes Yes Physician Fees for Surgical and Medical Ser vices What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
 15% 50% Covered Health Care Services provided by an out-of-Network Physician in certain Network facilities will apply the same cost sharing (Coinsurance and applicable deductible) as if those services were provided by a Network provider; however Allowed Amounts will be determined as described below under Allowed Amounts in this Schedule of Benefits.
 Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes Does the Annual Deductible Apply?
 Yes Yes Physician's Office Services - Sickness and Injury What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
 15% 50% Weight Loss counseling is limited to a Lifetime maximum of \$1,000.
 Pre-Service Notification is required.
 If you do not provide notification as required, Benefits will be subject to a \$400 reduction.